weavejester/ataraxy/README.md

     :handlers {:foo foo}}))
 ```

-This function takes a map with three keys:
+This function takes a map with these keys:

 * `:routes`     - the routes to match
 * `:handlers`   - a map of result keys to Ring handlers